Teksta versija

 1.5. at a vocational basic and secondary educational institution (including at a vocational education institution);

-1.6. at a special educational institution (including at a boarding school);
+1.6. at a special education institution (including such which provides boarding services);

 1.7. at a children's camp;